pingcap/docs/tools/lightning-errors.md

 **Cause 1**: `region-concurrency` is too high, which causes thread contention and reduces performance.

 1. The setting can be found from the start of the log by searching `region-concurrency`.
-2. If Lightning shares the same machine with other services (e.g. Importer), the `region-concurrency` must be **manually** set to 75% of total CPU number
+2. If Lightning shares the same machine with other services (e.g. Importer), `region-concurrency` must be **manually** set to 75% of the total number of CPU cores
 3. If there is a quota on CPU (e.g. limited by K8s settings), Lightning may not be able to read this out.
 In this case, the `region-concurrency` must also be **manually** reduced.

 **Cause 2**: The table is too complex.